PradnyaGokhale/Personal-Projects/README.md

-# Games-using-HTML-CSS-JS
+# Games-or-Animations
-This repository includes my personal projects executed using JS solely for the logic for the games.
+This repository includes my personal projects such as games or simple animations made using few programming languages.